 - run the command in preview mode first

-- review the planned file and metadata changes
+- review the planned metadata and file changes

 - rerun the command with